How Much House Can I Afford With an FHA Loan?

 Lenders will calculate your DTI ratio both currently and what it would look like after you take out a mortgage.

-Rob Chrane is the CEO of DownPaymentResource.com, a website which aggregates the various down payment assistance programs throughout the country.
+Rob Chrane is the CEO of DownPaymentResource.com, a website that aggregates the various down payment assistance programs throughout the country.
 He says that income limits matter more with down payment assistance programs.

 According to him, these programs “put income limits on those down payment programs to make sure they’re delivering them to the part of the market they’re trying to serve, which is low-to-moderate-income households.”